DFXswiss/services/README.md

 #### Direct Login

 Credentials can be provided directly when opening DFX services.
 This is recommended for integrators with access to the wallet of the user.
-The services can be opened either with address and signature (not recommended) or a JWT access token for DFX API.
+The services can be opened with a JWT access token for DFX API.
 Details on the authentication can be found in the [API documentation](https://github.com/DFXswiss/api#registration).
-The following authentication parameters are required.

-- Address/signature parameters
-  - `address`: blockchain address of the user
-  - `signature`: signature of the DFX API sign message
-- Token parameters
+Use the following parameter.

 - `session`: access token for the DFX API

 When using direct login, the type of service (`buy` or `sell`) should be preselected.
 For standalone or Iframe integration, the service type needs to be added as URL path (e.g. `services.dfx.swiss/buy`).
 For web component integration the `service` attribute can be used.